gimli-org/pyGIMLi/doc/user-guide/getting-started/first-modelling.md

 (first-modelling)=
 # First modelling

-This first modeling tutorial solves the stationary heat equation in 2D.
-The example is taken from the pyGIMLi paper (<https://cg17.pygimli.org>).
+This first modeling tutorial solves the stationary heat equation in 2D, an example from the pyGIMLi paper {cite}`rueckerRuecker2017`, [Examples here](https://cg17.pygimli.org).

 ```{code-cell} ipython3
 import pygimli as pg